digital nomad visa

 When coupled with Dubai’s high cost of living, it just isn’t an option for many digital nomads.
 However, it offers a great opportunity for those looking to work remotely from a major business and finance global hub.

 This city is built for digital nomad life, with countless coworking spaces and cool restaurants and cafes to work from across the city, all with blazing-fast internet.
-There’s plenty to do in the city, or take a day trip to Abu Dhabi from Dubai for even more options.
+There’s plenty to do in the city or take a day trip to Abu Dhabi from Dubai for even more options.

 You’ll have to contend with the heat of the summer, but you’ll be rewarded with an incredible opportunity in an unforgettable city.